Key Points:

 Here’s a closer look inside that massive tub.
 Unfortunately, it didn’t have jets, which would’ve been a welcome addition after trekking up and down the Strip all day.

-For you oddballs that look to contribute to society and work while in Las Vegas, there was a workdesk in the suite as well.
+For you oddballs that look to contribute to the economy and work while in Las Vegas, there was a desk.

-The best way to describe the bathroom within the suite is “utilitarian”.
-Like the living area, there is no signature amenity, heck, there wasn’t even a towel rack.
+The best way to describe the bathroom is “utilitarian” or “bare bones”.
+Like the living area, there is no signature amenity; heck, there wasn’t even a towel rack.

 While this is a recently refurbished room, it’s pretty clear that the renovation only went so deep and wasn’t a full overhaul.

-While the furniture, carpet, wallpaper, and colorful accent wall in the bedroom are all new, and in great condition, other items like the two HVAC units, light switch covers, and the popcorn ceiling appeared to be original and untouched.
+While the furniture, carpet, wallpaper, and colorful accent wall in the bedroom are all new, the two HVAC units, light switch covers, and the popcorn ceiling appeared to be original and untouched.

 The A/C units in particular seemed to be struggling to keep up with the summer heat and sun.